mailsac/mailsac-examples/help/dns_verification/dns_verification.rst

 DNS (Domain Name System) is at the core of the internet and email delivery.
-When configuring a :ref:`BYO Domain <section_byod_configuration>` DKIM and SPF records are required for sending mail.
-MX records are required for receiving mail.
+When configuring a :ref:`BYO Domain <section_byod_configuration>` DKIM and SPF records are required to confirm domain ownership and enable outbound mail.
+MX records are required to receive mail at Mailsac.

 MX Record Verification
 ----------------------